What You Can See in 5 – 10 Hours Between Flights

 Yes, provided your layover is long enough and your expectations are realistic.

-Singapore works particularly well for stopover exploration because of three advantages.
+Singapore works unusually well for short stopovers because of three major advantages.

 1. The Airport Is Close to the City

-Unlike many international hubs where commuting into the city takes an hour or more, Changi Airport is only around 20–25 minutes from Marina Bay by car.
+Unlike many major international hubs where commuting into the city can take over an hour, Changi Airport is only around 20 – 25 minutes from Marina Bay by car.

-Key districts such as Marina Bay, Chinatown, Kampong Glam, and the Civic District sit within a relatively small radius.
-This means you can see several different sides of Singapore without spending most of your time traveling.
+Districts such as Marina Bay, Chinatown, Kampong Glam, and the Civic District sit relatively close together.
+This allows visitors to experience different sides of Singapore without spending most of the layover in transit.

 Typical stops may include: